-If, in an exceptional situation, only one employee can be present and there is no other adult on site, the backup arrangement must be applied.
+If, in an exceptional situation, only one employee can be present and there is no other adult on site, the back-up arrangement must be applied.
 This means that in the event of an emergency, a backup guard is available who can be present at the reception location within fifteen minutes.
 The (active) back-up guard can be reached by telephone during reception times.
-This is always an employee from the office or the nearest HappyKids branch.